punchsppt/INT214/W04_63130500159/insight_data.md

 **Summary :**
 ```
-There are 8 books that have the number of pages between 550 and 600 and price less than equal 70.
+There are 8 books that have the number of pages between 550 and 600 pages and price less than equal 70 USD.
 ```
 ---

-### 7. Books that have the content about programming and price less than 25.
+### 7. Books that have the content about programming and price less than 25 USD.
 **Code :**
 ```
 books %>% filter(Book_title %>% str_detect("Programming") & Price < 25)